The Tunnels at the End of the Light

 decorated rooms

-to coddled anxieties
+to these coddled anxieties

-to blinding dreams
+and blinding dreams

-about whom we love
+whom we love

-or to what we pray
+to what we pray

-without a point of view
+no point of view

 for the woke or vigilante tribe